lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 IPv6 packet cannot be determined from fragmentation headers.

-When ACK on error is used (for either Packet mode or Window mode), the fragment receiver starts a timer upon reception of the first fragment for an IPv6 datagram.
-This timer is initialized to TBD, and it is reset every time that a new fragment carrying data from the same IPv6 datagram is received.
+When ACK on error is used (for either Packet mode or Window mode), the fragment receiver starts a timer (denoted "ACK on Error Timer") upon reception of the first fragment for an IPv6 datagram.
+The initial value for this timer is not provided by this specification, and is expected to be defined in additional documents.
+This timer is reset every time that a new fragment carrying data from the same IPv6 datagram is received.
 In Packet mode – ACK on error, upon timer expiration, if the last fragment of the IPv6 datagram (i.e. carrying all CFN bits set to 1)